zopefoundation/www.zope.org/docs/developer/roadmap.rst

 Plone 6, which is still under development, will use Zope 5.

 * Python support:
-    - 3.6 (we will drop support for Python 3.6 at the end of 2023, two years after it reached end-of-life status)
+    - 3.6 (Python 3.6 has reached End Of Life status, we will stop supporting it with Zope 5.7)
     - 3.7
     - 3.8
     - 3.9